CigarsSmoker/Clone/Logger.md

 This allows to see fully chains of redirects.
 The network requests for root document will just appear one after another in the logger.

-This allows to easily see the URL of popup windows, and from there one can create custom filters using the logged entries.
+This allows to easily see the URL of popup windows, and from there one can create custom filters using the information in the logged entries.

 #### Special status indicators